poppy-project/poppy-simu/README.md

 ## Run the simulated creature

-If you have installed everything correctly, you can control from Snap<em>!<em> with
+If you have installed everything correctly, you can control from Snap<em>!</em> with

 ```bash
 poppy-services --poppy-simu --snap poppy-ergo-jr